 - No decision: No decision or certification is made post-review.

-- Point-based evaluation: The manuscript is continuously evaluated by voting or point-based system.
+- Point-based evaluation: The manuscript is evaluated by voting or point-based system.

 Functions of the peer review

 Areas of innovation